Tuesday, December 24, 2024

 The President underscored that the new government would take a more transparent and accountable approach to public spending, ensuring that national resources were directed towards projects that would benefit all sectors of society, rather than being concentrated in the hands of a privileged few.

-He added that a budget supplementary bill will soon be presented, aiming the 2025 Budget proposal pending Parliament approval in February, 2025, in what he described as a reflection of the practicality of the government’s policy statement, and emphasised that the government expects that the new Budget will be approved in March, 2025.
+He added that a vote on account will be presented in December, 2024, aiming the 2025 Budget proposal pending Parliament approval in February, 2025, in what he described as a reflection of the practicality of the government’s policy statement, and emphasised that the government expects that the new Budget will be approved in March, 2025.

 Latest Posts